Question 11.1: Classify the following as primary, secondary and tertiary alcohols:

 ANSWER : (i) If propene is allowed to react with water in the presence of an acid as a catalyst, then propan-2-ol is obtained.

 (ii) If benzyl chloride is treated with NaOH (followed by acidification) then benzyl alcohol is produced.

-(iv) When methyl magnesium bromide is treated with propane, an adduct is the product which gives 2-methylpropane-2-ol on hydrolysis.
+(iv) When methyl magnesium bromide is treated with propane, an adduct is a product that gives 2-methylpropane-2-ol on hydrolysis.

 Question 11.33: Name the reagents used in the following reactions:

-(i) Oxidation of a primary alcohol to carboxylic acid.
+(i) Oxidation of primary alcohol to carboxylic acid.